MaxKuftinec/42/Cadet/push_swap/PUSH_SWAP.md

 Features

-Sorts elements in two stacks using a variation of the Shunting Yard algorithm.
-Supports customization for different stack sizes and initial configurations.
 The current project does not parse data from the terminal.
-So the starting stack has to be configured from the source code and recompile.
+So the starting stack has to be configured from the source code and then recompiled to run

 # Warning: Time Complexity Nightmare
 - For each element added to the initial stack, the time complexity increase by 100X